twlz0ne/qsb-mac-archive/QuickSearchBox/QSB/SDK/Templates/QSBAppleScriptPlugin/README.txt

-This template builds a basic Objective-C plugin for Quick Search Box.
+This template builds a basic AppleScript plugin for Quick Search Box.

 It requires that you set up two source trees in Xcode to compile.
 You will have to have the QuickSearchBox source tree downloaded to your machine.
 Instructions